ionathanch/scraps/README.md

 * NestedPositivity.v: Showing that if you don't respect nested positivity, you can derive `False` using impredicative `Prop`.
 * SizedFalse.agda: A few short proofs of false using sized types.
 * CoquandGirard.agda: Abandoned attempt at mechanizing Girard's original paradox as described by Coquand.
+* WFU.agda, WFU.v: Coquand's Paradox of Trees, an inductive flavour of Burali-Forti's paradox.

 ## Propositional Equality